-Corruption generates costs.
-However, the problem with corruption is that unlike other crimes, those that are victims of corruption are often not directly linked, either in place or in time, with the corrupt activities.
-There are, however, some estimates of overall bribes paid worldwide.
-Corruption alone is estimated to cost the EU economy EUR 120 billion per year, just a little less than the annual budget of the European Union.
-Furthermore corruption has more far-reaching and damaging consequences for society and the economy as a whole as is evident based on such estimates.
+24 Report from the Commission to the Council and the European Parliament, EU Anti-Corruption Report, COM (2014) 38 Final problems and two in three worldwide suffer from corrupting25 consequences for society and the economy as a whole as is evident based on such estimates.
 For instance, the money looted usually leaves the country and is thus not accessible there anymore for other productive or redistributive purposes.
 Also, the possibility to extort bribes biases the incentives for government officials and has detrimental effects on overall governance, and thus on the quality and the availability of public services.
-Bribes and embezzlement are just two aspects
+Bribes and embezzlement are just two aspects of this corruption.
+Non-monetary and monetary effects of favoritism and nepotism as well as fraud (e.g. the manipulation or falsification of information) have to be added to the picture.26